aaronev/phase-4-challenge/README.md

 # Vinyl

+## ADDING Features

+1. Add the confirm in the vanilla javascript
+1. Add Style

 A community for record enthusiasts to review their favorite albums.

 Part of the application has already been built for you.
 Your job is to take it to completion.